 Session

-: a sustained stateless logical connection between a service consumer and a service provider system -- during which the service consumer (e.g.: system user) performs multiple permitted operations.
+: a sustained stateless logical connection between a service consumer and a service provider system -- during which the service consumer (e.g., system user) performs multiple permitted operations.

 Single Page Application (SPA)

 : a current form of developing service clients, as a single html page containing all view templates, hidden till required when they are populated with data retrieved from APIs.
 Consumes far less resources on the server side.
 Contrast with a Multi-Page Applications (MPA) approach.